tiwarip1/cmse202-semester_project/README.md

 contains the visualizations, using a Python file that contains the class definitions.

 ### Prerequisites
-The paths used in the code are optimized for Macs - will need to be changed to work on Windows computers.
+The paths used in the code are optimized for Macs and will need to be changed to work on Windows computers.
 * Jupyter
 * iVisual